ItsMeRioooo/Minecraft-Plugin-Compiler/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.

 ## License
 This project is licensed under the MIT License.
-See the